Lapatinib (Generic Name)

 - Feeling your heart beat rapidly (palpitations)

-- Signs of liver problems: dark urine, pale stools, severe stomach pain, severe tiredness or weakness, unusual itching, or yellowing of the eyes
+- Signs of liver problems: dark urine, pale stools, severe stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes

-- Nausea, vomiting, indigestion, and/or diarrhea not relieved by prescribed medications
+- Nausea, throwing up, indigestion, and/or loose bowel movements that is not relieved by prescribed medicines

-- Painful mouth or throat, or inability to eat or drink
+- Pain in your mouth or throat, or if you are not able to eat or drink

-- Rapid loss of weight, such as 5 pounds in 1 week
+- Fast weight loss, such as 5 pounds in 1 week

 - Trouble sleeping